 get updates about this program

-Each year, Global Classroom youth and education programs reach more than 400 educators and 10,000 students throughout Oregon.
-Global Classroom programs include:
+Each year, Global Classroom programs reach more than 400 educators and 10,000 students throughout Oregon.
+Global Classroom includes:

 Global & Multicultural Resource Center

-The Global & Multicultural Resource Center has been building a lending library of educational materials for over 30 years.
-Topics include: cultural awareness for young children, the arts, crafts, food, music, folklore of the world, intercultural communication, and community-building.
-Equity Materials address anti-bias, social justice, gender equality, and human rights issues affecting our world—both locally and globally.
-The library also houses a hands-on program that helps children develop sensitivity to people with special needs.
-(View or download the complete library list of all resources here.)
+The Global & Multicultural Resource Center (GMRC) has been building a lending library of educational materials for over 30 years.
+These materials include Culture Boxes on over 100 countries and a reference library of books, lessons, activities and curricula.
+The Reference library includes information on geographical regions of the world and addresses important issues such as anti-bias education, social justice and human rights, both locally and globally.
+The library also houses Welcome to My World, a hands-on program that helps students develop sensitivity to people with special needs.
+(View or download the complete GMC reference library)

 View or Download Culture Box Information: